Basim Khan, Chief Executive Officer

-Basim Khan, MD, MPA is Executive Director and a primary care physician at Neighborhood Health.
-He joined the organization in 2011 as an internal medicine physician and served as Medical Director before becoming Executive Director in 2015.
-Dr. Khan’s primary interest is expanding access to high quality, affordable health care in Northern Virginia.
-He attended the University of California Los Angeles for medical school and completed his internal medicine residency at the University of California San Francisco in a primary care track for the underserved at San Francisco General Hospital.
-He received his Bachelor’s Degree from Brown University and a Master’s in Public Administration from Harvard University’s Kennedy School of Government as a Zuckerman Fellow.
-He served as a Presidential Leadership Scholar in 2017 and was selected as a Washington Business Journal’s nonprofit CEO/Executive Director of the Year in 2018.
-He has served on the Board of Directors of the National Physicians Alliance and the Culmore Clinic as well as the Governor’s Council of the American College of Physicians.
-He also has an interest in health policy, health care delivery reform, and economic development.
-Dr. Khan speaks Urdu/Hindi, Pashto, and Spanish.
-He is Board Certified in Internal Medicine and is a Fellow of the American College of Physicians.
+Basim Khan, MD, MPA is Executive Director and a primary care physician at Neighborhood Health, a Federally Qualified Health Center (FQHC) that provides primary care to more than 33,000 low-income patients in 14 clinics across Northern Virginia.
+He joined the organization in 2011 and previously served as Medical Director before becoming Executive Director in 2015.
+Dr. Khan’s primary interest is expanding access to high quality and affordable health care for underserved populations.
+He received his medical degree from the University of California Los Angeles, and internal medicine residency training from the University of California San Francisco in a primary care track based at San Francisco General Hospital.
+He received his bachelor’s degree from Brown University and a master’s in public administration from Harvard Kennedy School.
+He has served as a George W. Bush and Bill Clinton Center Presidential Leadership Scholar, a member of Virginia’s Board of Medical Assistance Services (BMAS), a member of Virginia’s Governor Council of the American College of Physicians, and on the Board of Directors of the National Physicians Alliance.
+Dr. Khan speaks Urdu/Hindi, Pashto, and Spanish and is a Fellow of the American College of Physicians.
+He lives in Arlington, VA.

 Frackson Sakala, Chief Financial Officer